tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - When is it better to use a reference?
   - When we want to ensure that a function operates on an existing object and you do not need to allow reassignment or null values.
 References are preferred for function parameters and return types when you want to avoid copying but guarantee a valid object.
 - What is the difference between `std::string` and a C-style string?
+  - `std::string` is a C++ class which supports dynamic resizing.
+A c-style string is a pointer to a character array terminated by a null character (`'\0'`).
 - What type is a C-style string?
 - What happens when you iterate a pointer?
 - What are the most important safety tips to know when using pointers?